Guidebook Updates for ‘Rick Steves Best of Europe’

 • If you plan to use a Paris Museum Pass for to visit the Louvre, you'll need to book much farther in advance — at least six weeks ahead in high season — than needed for standalone Louvre tickets, as passholder spaces are limited.
 That said, we now recommend booking even Louvre-only tickets as far ahead as possible.
 The museum is (once again) open late on Fridays (until 21:45), and may also stay open later on Wednesdays as well — check its site for current hours.

-• A two-part visitor experience is now open at Notre-Dame Cathedral (in the underground parking garage behind the Archeological Crypt).
-The "In the Heart of the Restoration" exhibit uses video monitors to explain the monumental task of rebuilding the cathedral following the catastrophic 2019 fire.
-And the breathtaking "Eternelle Notre-Dame" virtual-reality experience lets visitors travel through time from the cathedral's 12th-century construction up to the fire.
-Highlights include gazing into the nave from above; watching the assembly of rose windows; "meeting" the cathedral's architect, craftsmen, and first bishop; and gazing at views over Paris from the Middle Ages through today.
-The first exhibit is free, but the virtual-reality experience is fairly pricey (€35, €25 for kids under 18, cheaper online — choose the Notre-Dame square location, not the other location at La Défense; both parts open Tue–Sun 10:00–20:00, closed Mon).
+• Notre-Dame Cathedral's breathtaking "Eternelle Notre-Dame" virtual-reality experience, in the underground parking garage behind the Archeological Crypt, lets visitors travel through time from the cathedral's 12th-century construction up to the fire.
+Highlights include gazing into the nave from above; watching the assembly of rose windows; "meeting" the cathedral's architect, craftsmen, and first bishop; and gazing at views over Paris from the Middle Ages through today (roughly €40 but prices vary, usually cheaper online — choose the Notre-Dame square location, not the other location at La Défense; daily 10:00–20:00).

 • When approaching the Orsay Museum, use the entry that accords with your ticket: When facing the entrance, head to the left if you have a pre-booked Orsay ticket; those using a Paris Museum Pass and those purchasing tickets on-site enter on the right (where there's a separate line for each).
 The Orsay now requires pre-booked tickets for free-ticket days on the first Sunday of the month.